exejar/Seraph/README.md

 ### Background
-Seraph was a passion project I started in 2019, and since then have stopped development on.
-This is a remake and cleanup of the original mod I created, with more features, cleaner structure, and faster responses.
+Seraph was a passion project I started in 2019 with [Kay](https://github.com/Clemintina), and since then have stopped development on.
+This is a remake and cleanup of the original mod we created, with more features, cleaner structure, and faster responses.

+*Special thanks to [yabqy](https://github.com/yabqy) and [Directives](https://github.com/DirectivesMods) for the help on the original TabStats mod <3*

 ### Features